 - Limit alcohol.
 Even if you're healthy, alcohol can raise your blood pressure.
-If you choose to drink alcohol, do so in moderation — up to one drink a day for women and everyone older than age 65, and two drinks a day for men.
+If you choose to drink alcohol, do so in moderation.
+For healthy adults, that means up to one drink a day for women of all ages and men older than age 65, and up to two drinks a day for men age 65 and younger.

 - Don't smoke.
 Tobacco injures blood vessel walls and speeds up the process of hardening of the arteries.
 If you smoke, ask your doctor to help you quit.

 - Manage stress.
 Reduce stress as much as possible.
 Practice healthy coping techniques, such as muscle relaxation and deep breathing.
 Getting plenty of sleep can help, too.

 Monitor your blood pressure at home.
 Home blood pressure monitoring can help you keep closer tabs on your blood pressure, show if medication is working, and even alert you and your doctor to potential complications.

 If your blood pressure is under control, you may be able to make fewer visits to your doctor if you monitor your blood pressure at home.